apsun/cloud-configure/README.md

 The public ssh key referenced by `VAR_SSH_KEY_NAME` needs to already be uploaded to EC2/Lightsail in the appropriate region.

+If `VAR_STATIC_IP_NAME` is non-empty, it needs to reference an existing elastic IP allocation ID (EC2) or static IP name (Lightsail).
+The IP is not managed by Terraform and will not be automatically destroyed.

 You need to have a Cloudflare API token with Zone.DNS:Edit permissions stored in `pass` at `cloudflare.com/edit-dns-api-token`.